tidbcloud/prisma-adapter/README.md

 # @tidbcloud/prisma-adapter

 Prisma driver adapter for [TiDB Cloud Serverless Driver](https://github.com/tidbcloud/serverless-js).
+For more details, see our [doc](https://www.pingcap.com/blog/integrating-tidb-cloud-serverless-driver-prisma-orm/)

 ## Before you start